NethermindEth/juno/docs/docs/introduction.md

 Join Juno's open-source efforts and contribute to our improvement.
 We value community contributions and are eager to support your involvement.
 Here are ways you can contribute:

-- [Operate a Juno node](running-juno) to strengthen the Starknet network.
+- [Running a Juno node](running-juno) to strengthen the Starknet network.
 - Give the Juno project a [Star on GitHub](https://github.com/NethermindEth/juno/stargazers).
 - Share your thoughts about Juno on [X (Twitter)](https://twitter.com/intent/tweet?url=https%3A%2F%2Fgithub.com%2FNethermindEth%2Fjuno&via=nethermindeth&text=Juno%20is%20Awesome%2C%20they%20are%20working%20hard%20to%20bring%20decentralization%20to%20StarkNet&hashtags=StarkNet%2CJuno%2CEthereum).
 - [Report bugs](https://github.com/NethermindEth/juno/issues/new) and [suggesting new features](https://github.com/NethermindEth/juno/issues/new) to our development team.